 - content to make available to you;

-- teachers and/or other students should have access to your Personal Information;
+- Educators should have access to your Personal Information;

-- teachers should have access to your course progress and marks.
+- Educators should have access to your course progress and marks;

 We link you to your Institution(s) so that your Verified Teacher(s) can manage your learning in our Platform.
 This includes, but is not limited to: